 Looked-after children (in the care of a local authority or being provided with accommodation by a local authority in the exercise of their social services functions) at the time of making an application to a school and all previously looked-after children who were looked after, but ceased to be so because they were immediately adopted (or became subject to a child arrangements order or special guardianship order).

 Children living within the catchment area.
 Firstly to children who will have an older sibling at the school on the day they're due to start there and then to other children who live in the catchment area.
-You can find out what catchment area you live in by searching for your postcode on our mapping system and selecting "Primary Catchment areas" from the 'map layers' menu on the left hand side.
+You can find out which catchment area you live in by searching for your postcode on our mapping system and selecting 'Primary catchment areas' from the 'map layers' menu on the left hand side.

 Children living outside the catchment area.
-Any places left will be offered firstly to children who will have an older sibling at the school on the day they are due to start there.
+Any places left will be offered firstly to children who will have an older sibling at the school on the day they're due to start there.
 Secondly, to other children who live outside the catchment area.